iansantagata/Algorithms/README.md

 - Categorized with similar algorithms

 In short, each algorithm should be implemented in a straight-forward enough way that a novice programmer could understand, replicate, and execute each algorithm as needed.

+## Quick Start

+To get started with running, analyzing, and testing the code in this repository:

+1. Run `git clone` on this repository to get the code locally
+2. Run `source ./tools/bootstrap.sh` from the repository root to install everything you need and start up a virtual environment
+3. Run any algorithm, test, or analysis you like on the code!